drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/README.md

 -----

+**Office Hours**:
-**Office Hours**: Thursdays from 2:00 PM to 3:00 PM in Mudd 3510, or by appointment.
+- Thursdays (D'Arcy) from 2:00 PM to 3:00 PM in Mudd 3510, or by appointment.
+- Fridays (Mo) from 3:00 PM to 4:00 PM in Mudd First Floor Lobby.

 -----